-- P-6: Require that changes to the Comprehensive Plan Map be consistent with the policies of the Comprehensive Plan, State law, and any adopted intergovernmental agreements. - P-19: Permit very low-density residential uses where there are significant site development constraints (such as slopes or areas prone to frequent flooding) that preclude achieving conventional targeted densities.
+- P-6: Require that changes to the Comprehensive Plan Map be consistent with the policies of the Comprehensive Plan, State law, and any adopted intergovernmental agreements. - P-40: Encourage a mix of commercial and residential uses within individual buildings, lots, and neighborhoods, in order to promote a compact, pedestrian friendly environment.
+Industrial uses should be allowed to mix with residential and commercial uses where there are limited potentials for nuisance or jeopardy to the public health, safety and welfare.

 FINDING: The review process, evaluation, and determination of compliance with the Comprehensive Plan as part of the review process addresses compliance with Comprehensive Plan policies (P-6).
 The State effectively acknowledged the Comprehensive Plan, therefore, conformance with these policies assures conformance with state law.
 Compliance with Statewide Goals will be reviewed in another finding.
-For the subject property, a large portion of the property is located in the Airport Approach Surface Zone, and is restricted to a lower density development than the conventional target densities.
-As such, any residential development in the future would comply with (P-19).
+For the subject property, the site is currently limited for commercial opportunity and development, and the change to the Mixed-Use designation would allow for a greater opportunity of compact pedestrian friendly development and a mix of commercial and residential uses within the neighborhood.
+(P-40).

 - e.
 Chapter 5: Population & Economy This Chapter addresses population growth and economic development as well as those trends affecting both.
-Staff determined policies in this Chapter did not directly apply to the request as the request would establish a residential land use. - f.
+Staff determined policies in this Chapter did not directly apply to the request as the request would establish a residential land use as well as existing commercial opportunities. - f.
 Chapter 6: Housing This Chapter establishes the City's Goals and Policies related to Housing.
 The Chapter applies, as it concerns residential zoning.